FANCHON AND MARCO

 Fanchon's brother in law Abe Lyman was a famous bandleader who was the house band for the Cocoanut Grove in Los Angeles and toured internationally.
 He also had his own radio shows and film performances.

 Fanchon's other brother in law ran nightclubs and restaurants in the early 20's.
 He and his brother Al opened the Mike Lyman resturants which were well known hangouts for Hollywood celebrities.

 Fanchon's children were also in the entertainment industry, her son Bill Simon was a respected entertainment lawyer at William Morris and then in private practice.

 Fanchon's daughter become and actress and writer.
 She was in Hangover Square and several other films.
 She recently wrote her memoirs called "Fanchon's Daughter"

 Fanchon's grandson worked in production and post production for Entertainment Tonight and various game and variety shows.
 He later changed careers and is now a psychotherapist.
 He is also a presenter and history preservationist.
 He is the creator of this website.

 Live multimedia educational presentations on Fanchon and Marco are available in lecture, information booth, and virtual formats.

-Previous presentations have been made for various preservation groups such as the Art Deco Society Los Angeles, The Los Angeles Conservancy, American Cinematheque, and community groups.
+Previous presentations have been made for various preservation groups such as the Art Deco Society Los Angeles, The Los Angeles Conservancy, American Cinematheque, Old Town Music Hall, and c

 Let us know what you think of the site and any questions you may have.
 Also, let us know of any stories, photos, clippings, or history you or your family or friends have with Fanchon and Marco.
 We are also available for live or virtual presentations, so feel free to inquire.